1636: The Kremlin Games: Plot

-The story follows Bernie Zeppi, an auto mechanic from Grantville, as he travels East to Russia and helps to set in motion various chains of events that leads to fundamental reordering of Russian history and a massive shift from a primarily agrarian economy to a more industrialized one.
+The story follows Bernie Zeppi, an auto mechanic from Grantville, as he travels East to Russia and helps to set in motion various chains of events that lead to the fundamental reordering of Russian history and a massive shift from a primarily agrarian economy to a more industrialized one.

 Reception

-The reviewer for the SFRevu wrote a positive review, stating that the book "is another side story in the ongoing Grantville saga", the "action is carried on by characters that haven't played a significant role in earlier parts of the series", and the book "allowed fans to get involved in the development."
-The reviewer for the San Francisco Book Review wrote that this book "is a standout even in a wonderful series" and it has "war, political intrigue, romance, [and] even car chases."
-The Midwest Book Review said that this installment "is an enjoyable thriller with a wonderful second order effect on Bernie and the Russians."
+Bill Lawhorn, writing for SFRevu, gave 1636: The Kremlin Games a positive review, stating that it "is another side story in the ongoing Grantville saga", the "action is carried on by characters that haven't played a significant role in earlier parts of the series", and it "allowed fans to get involved in the development."
+Beth Revers, reviewing for San Francisco Book Review, wrote that the book "is a standout even in a wonderful series" and it has "war, political intrigue, romance, [and] even car chases."
+The Midwest Book Review said that the novel is "an enjoyable thriller with a wonderful second order effect on Bernie and the Russians."